Polyhedral Clinching Auctions with a Single Sample: Introduction

+\paragraph{Clinching Auctions with Budgets.} \citet{DLN2012} showed that a variant of clinching auctions \citep{A2004} is one of the candidates for efficient mechanisms in budget-constrained auctions.
+Subsequent studies (e.g., \citep{BCMX2010,BHLS2015,DHS2015,FLSS2011,GMP2014, GMP2015,GMP2020,HS2022,HS2023}) have generalized the model and mechanism, which are the cornerstones of our single-sample mechanism.
+After the first version of this paper was uploaded to arXiv, \citet{HS2023} proposed the polyhedral clinching auction for indivisible goods and used our techniques for their LW and SW guarantees.
+Their result is further extended to the single-sample setting in this study.

-In the direction of budget-constrained auctions in two-sided markets, \citet{WLL2018} focused on the mechanism design of procurement auctions.
-Their setting is significantly different from ours.
-For instance, in their setting, the payment of a buyer is independent of utility if it is within the budget, and she does not report the value of each good.
+\paragraph{Another Approaches in Budget-constrained Auctions.} A number of studies (e.g., \citep{A2006,CGMW2021,FHL2023,V2020}) have also investigated the effectiveness of simple mechanisms in budget-constrained auctions, providing the guarantees on welfare and revenue.
+Also, \citet{WLL2018} focused on procurement mechanisms in two-sided markets.
+Their setting is quite different from ours in that the payment of each buyer is independent of her utility if it is within the budget, and that she does not report the bid corresponding to her valuation.

-\paragraph{Applications.} Our model captures a two-sided extension of existing works on budget-constrained auctions.
-For instance, it is a two-sided extension of multi-unit auctions \citep{DLN2012}, a divisible case of matching markets \citep{FLSS2011, BHLS2015}, and adwords auctions \citep{GMP2015}.
-Our model is also a budget extension of reservation exchange markets \citep{GLMNP2016}.
-For further information, see \citet{HS2022}.

-\paragraph{Future Work.} Although the inequalities used for our efficiency guarantees are tight, there is a possibility that using a different method further improves the efficiency.
-It might be interesting to investigate the limits of the achievable approximation ratio in our settings.
-In addition, we proposed a new framework of evaluating SW in terms of the optimal LW value in budget-constrained auctions.
-Further investigation of these efficiency guarantees for existing models and mechanisms is a possible direction for future research.
-For another direction, our mechanism satisfies only {\it weak budget balance} (WBB).
-Therefore, it would be interesting to design a single-sample mechanism that satisfies {\it direct-trade strong budget balance} (DSBB), the strongest BB concept in existence.